All Your Questions Answered

 As yet, there isn’t a cure for migraines.
 However, Dr. Andersson at Neurology Consulting, Inc. has specialist expertise in helping to reduce the frequency and intensity of migraines using the most advanced treatments currently available.

 There is no longer a need to suffer from migraines!
-Nearly 1 in 4 households in the US have a migraineur - 20% of women and 9% of men.
+Nearly 1 in 4 households in the US have a migraineur – 20% of women and 9% of men.
 More than 4 million have attacks 15 or more days a month called chronic migraine.
-There are a host of new medications for this condition, including the Calcitonin Gene Related Peptide class agents marketed as Qulipta, Aimovig, Ajovy, Emgality and Vyepti to prevent migraine, and Ubrelvy, Nurtec and Zavspret tp abort mgraine which this office has been using for years.
-Botulinum toxin is an effective treatment Dr. Andersson uses for chronic migraine in addition to well over two decades of experience in use of the older generic migraine therapies – anti hypertensive, anti seizure, antidepressant medications and triptan class medications in tablet, nasal spray and injection form.
+There are a host of new medications for this condition, including the Calcitonin Gene Related Peptide class agents marketed as Qulipta, Aimovig, Ajovy, Emgality and Vyepti to prevent migraine, and Ubrelvy, Nurtec and Zavspret to abort mgraine which this office has been using for years.
+Botulinum toxin is an effective treatment Dr. Andersson uses for chronic migraine in addition to well over two decades of experience in use of the older generic migraine therapies – anti hypertensive, anti seizure, antidepressant medications – and triptan class medications in tablet, nasal spray and injection form and dihydroergotamine in a new formulation marketed as Trudhesa.

 As well as taking the medications Dr. Andersson prescribes, you can help prevent migraines with behavioral changes, including: